Wednesday, 31 October 2018

 Oscar Wilde - The Ballad of Reading Gaol

-October 16th marks the anniversary of the birth of one of the greatest Irish writers Oscar Fingal O'Flahertie Wills Wilde who was born in Dublin, Ireland in 1854.
+One of the greatest Irish writers Oscar Fingal O'Flahertie Wills Wilde who was born in Dublin, Ireland on October 16th 1854.
 His father William Wilde was a successful surgeon who founded St.Marks Opthalmic Hospital, entirely at his own personal expense, to treat the city's poor.
 Oscar's mother.
 Jane Francesca Elgee, was a poet who was closely associated with the Young Irelander Rebellion of 1848.

 Wilde was a bright and bookish child and attended the Portora Royal School at Enniskillen.
 He won the schools prize for the top classics student in each of his last two years, as well as second prize in drawing in his final year.
 Upon graduating in 1871, Wilde was awarded the Royal School Scholarship to attend Trinity College in Dublin.
 At the end of his first year at Trinity, in 1872, he placed first in the school's classics examination and recieved the college's Foundation Scholarship the highest honour awarded to undergraduates.
 After this Wilde went to further study at Magdalen College in Oxford, he became involved in the aesthetic movement, a theory of art and literature that emphasized the pursuit of beauty for its own sake, rather than to promote any political or social viewpoint.
 He graduated with honors in 1878.